vbrazo/interview-archives/README.md

 - What kind of tests do you judge important and essential for a backend app?
 - What's a shared context in `RSpec`?
 - What's `TDD`?
+- What do subdirectory app/controllers and app/helpers do?
+- Name five things Rails Migration can do.
+- What is the Rails Controller?
+- How can you protect Rails against Cross-Site Request Forgery?
+- What does garbage collection do in Ruby on Rails?
+- Name three limits of Ruby on Rails.
+- What are some advantages of using Ruby on Rails?
+- Name the four types of variables available in Ruby Class.

 ## Reactjs